Ranch Tamri

 Simple rule

 If your child still needs a daily nap, plan one morning activity and protect the afternoon.
-Agadir heat makes overtired afternoons harder than in cooler destinations.
+Agadir heat makes overtired late days harder than cooler destinations.

 Not every family day needs a tour.
-On low-energy days — jet lag, heat, or a late night before — the best plan is often the simplest one: beach, pool, an early dinner, and an early night.
-Trying to force a long outing on a tired day usually creates more stress than memory.
+On low-energy days, jet lag, wind, or a late night, the best plan is beach, pool, early dinner, and an early night.

-Avoid stacking a full souk morning with a long transfer outing the same day.
-Avoid midday Paradise Valley visits in summer when heat and crowds peak.
-Avoid Marrakech as a day trip with very young children unless your group genuinely enjoys 6+ hours on the road.
+Avoid stacking a full souk morning with a long transfer the same day.
+Avoid midday Paradise Valley in peak summer heat.
+Avoid Marrakech as a day trip with very young children unless your group accepts 6+ hours on the road.

-Also skip overpromising adventure to every family member.
-A calm camel evening may be perfect for one group; another family may prefer Crocoparc and beach time only.
-Matching the activity to the child matters more than ticking off the most photogenic option.
+Also avoid overpromising adventure to every age.
+A calm camel evening may be perfect for one family; another is happier with Crocoparc and beach only.
+Matching the activity to the child beats chasing the most photogenic option.

 • Skip double-outing days when children are already tired

-• Skip long medina walks at midday in summer
+• Skip long midday walks in summer heat

-• Skip Marrakech or Essaouira day trips on a 3–4 night stay unless road time is acceptable
+• Skip Marrakech or Essaouira day trips on a short stay unless road time is acceptable

 • Skip quad biking for nervous riders or very young children